notkatsuu/Sticky/README.md

 ## Content

-The game must implement the following gameplay elements:
+The game implements the following gameplay elements:

 - **Game Start and End Logic**:
   - Title scene (press ENTER to start)